 ** On April 27 Kingsday the museum is closed.
 On May 4 the museum closes 17:30, on May 5 18:30 (liberation of German occupation during WWII)

-Tickets and prices for the Madame Tussauds-Wax Museum-Amsterdam
+Tickets, prices and discounts for the Madame Tussauds-Wax Museum-Amsterdam

 Madame Tussauds is one of the Amsterdam Museums that is worth buying tickets online as you can find major discounts.
-If you’d only like to visit Madame Tussauds, we advice you to purchase discounted tickets from our partner Tiqets.com for €21,-.
-That’s a €3,50 discount on the regular fee.
-The tickets will be sent to you mobile phone instantly.
-Besides having a nice discount on your tickets you also get skip-the-line tickets, which means you get to use the fast track entrance
+If you’d only like to visit Madame Tussauds, we advise you to purchase discounted tickets from one of our ticketpartners for €21,-.
+That’s a €3,50 discount on the regular fee, that you can spend on something else!
+The tickets will be sent to your mobile phone instantly.
+Besides having a discount, you also get skip-the-line tickets, which means you get to use the fast-track entrance

 |Adult (16+) online||€ 21,-|